Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/ecm.md

 ![ecm](../../img/wso_ecm_reset_button.jpg)

-The reset lamp, if lit, indicates a fault in the jammer system.
+The reset lamp (3 lowest red one), if lit, indicates a fault in the jammer system.
 Flashing indicates an overheating condition, in which case the pod should be turned off to prevent damage.

-In case of a fault, the reset button can be pressed to reset the jammer system (similar to turning it OFF and back ON), in which case it will run through the warmup period again.
+In case of a fault, the reset button (2) can be pressed to reset the jammer system (similar to turning it OFF and back ON), in which case it will run through the warmup period again.
 If the fault could be cleared, the light will go off.